Take it from a junkie

 Superfood smoothie blends pack a nutritious energy punch in a hurry!

 I find simple smoothie recipes with few ingredients taste the best.
 Plus since the fiber is present (unlike juicing) they can get pretty thick so I try to limit the ingredients and mix it up throughout the week so I don’t get bored.
 Play with the ratios and remember to write down the recipes you like!
-Personally my fresh fruit intake is limited to about 1 cup or so a day and I like to utilize that as frozen mangoes or dark berries in lieu of ice for my blends.
+Personally, my fresh fruit intake is limited to about 1 cup or so a day and I like to utilize frozen berries in lieu of ice for my blends.

 Smoothies can be very budget friendly and a fabulous way to GET YOUR GREENS!